Rubicon speech: The speech

 Due to its anticipation and publicity by different international media houses, the speech was delivered live to a worldwide audience of over 200 million.
 Botha declared that he would not support majority rule or the participation of black South Africans in the national government, stating there were alternatives offered through the "devolution of power" on the local level, a reference to the bantustans.
 However, he also conceded that his government had yet to find a political solution for the country's large urban black population, which resided outside the bantustans.
 Botha refused to release Nelson Mandela from prison, although he claimed that if the latter renounced violent tactics he would, "in principle, be prepared to consider his release."
 He blamed recent political unrest in South Africa on communist agitators financed by external actors.

-In referring to the decisions the speech references as "crossing the Rubicon", Botha accepted that South Africa was passing a point of no return and that his government would maintain the apartheid system regardless of the internal or international consequences.
+In referring to the decisions the speech references as "crossing the Rubicon", Botha accepted that South Africa was passing a point of no return and that his government would maintain the apartheid system, regardless of the internal or external consequences.